okfn/opendatahandbook-old/source/how-to-open-up-data/make-it-discoverable.rst

 Moreover, governments are unlikely to be willing to support activities that mesh their information with information from businesses.
 Governments are rightfully skeptical of profit motives.
-Therefore, an independent catalogue for community groups, businesses and others may be warranted.
+Therefore, an independent catalog for community groups, businesses and others may be warranted.